ietf-wg-scone/trone/draft-thoji-scone-protocol.md

 ## Independent of Congestion Signals

-throughput advice signals are not a substitute for congestion feedback.
+Throughput advice signals are not a substitute for congestion feedback.
 Congestion signals, such as acknowledgments, provide information on loss, delay, or ECN markings {{?ECN=RFC3168}} that suggest the real-time condition of a network path.
 Congestion signals might suggest a throughput that is different from the